Homes in the Wild

-Every design is an attempt to capture and intensify an ambience from the wild.
+Every design is an attempt to capture and intensify, the magic of wild landscapes.

 The pictures in this post are from Angkor Wat, a 12th Century Hindu-Buddist temple, in Cambodia.
-It was time spent here and in other sacred places, that inspired our design concept; Homes in the wild.
+It was time spent here and in other lost cities, that inspired our design concept; Homes in the wild.

 It captures the essence of what we aim to create and embodies our attitude towards working with nature.

 These crumbing temples and their settlements, have become beautifully blended into the natural surroundings.
-The spaces carved out by the architecture still remain, but the wild has reclaimed every other nook and cranny.
+At one time they were completely enveloped by the jungle.
+The spaces carved out by the architecture still remain, but nature has reclaimed every other nook and cranny.

 The result, is a harmonious blend of human culture, with nature’s binding and boundless creativity.
-It is a breathtaking sight and as you walk around, you are affected by the atmosphere.
+It is a breathtaking sight and as you walk around, you are affected by a serene sense of harmony.

 It’s an atmosphere that stays with you.
 You continue to notice it elsewhere, in more humble settings.
 An old building, a disused rail track or a garden wall, where soft tentacles encroach onto the hard structures, that once marked a boundary they did not cross.

 It reminds us that we can’t always resist what nature will do and nor should we try.
-The art of garden design is knowing how to yield.
+The art of garden design is collaboration and knowing how to yield.